EU gropes for ways to help Turkey keep refugees at bay

 To many in Brussels, Erdogan's calls for "safe zones" to be established with Western air support in northern Syria to house refugees masks a Turkish effort to drive Syrian Kurdish militants out of the border region.

-The best solution would be to have a system for processing EU asylum requests in Turkey, Pierini said, but EU officials question whether Ankara would permit such centers on its soil.
+The best solution would be to have a system for processing EU asylum requests in Turkey, Pierini said, but EU officials question whether Ankara would permit such centres on its soil.

 EU officials say an estimated 250,000 refugees are believed to be in the coastal region waiting to catch a boat to Greece.